GogiPuttar/adityanairswebsite.github.io/_posts/2023-09-09-MazeSolver.md

 I completed this project during Northwestern's MS in Robotics Hackathon.
 In a span of two weeks, we undertook various projects involving Randomly-exploring Random Trees (RRTs), computer vision, manipulation, path planning, and shell scripting in an extremely fun, gamified environment.

+## Wavefront Planner

+A wavefront planner is a breadth-first technique for finding paths in a maze.
+It provides the shortest path from any starting location to a given goal.
+It also requires full knowledge of the maze.

 <br>

 ## Conclusion